Lingewoud/JSON-community-connector/README.md

-# JSON community connector - Community Connector for Data Studio
+# JSON connect - Community Connector for Data Studio
 *This is not an official Google product*

 This [Data Studio](https://datastudio.google.com) [Community